 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The winegrowing area in the extreme northwest Hungary on the border to Austria is named after the city of the same name (German: Ödenburg).
-It is one of the oldest in Hungary, because already the Celts operated here viticulture.
+The wine region in the far northwest Hungary on the border to Austria is named after the city of the same name (German: Ödenburg).
+It is one of the oldest in Hungary, because already the Celts practiced viticulture here.
 The climate with a rather cool and rainy summer and a sunny autumn is positively influenced by the nearby Lake Neusiedl.
-The vineyards on clay, loess, limestone and slate cover about 1,900 hectares of vineyards.
-The climate favors the production of red wines with the most important Kékfrankos ( Blaufränkisch ), as well as Cabernet Franc, Cabernet Sauvignon, Merlot, Kékburgundi (Pinot Noir) and Zweigelt.
+The vineyards on clay, loess, limestone and slate cover around 1,900 hectares of vineyards.
+The climate favors the production of red wines with the most important Kékfrankos ( Blaufränkisch ), Cabernet Franc, Cabernet Sauvignon, Merlot, Kékburgundi (Pinot Noir) and Zweigelt.
 The white wines are made from Chardonnay, Leányka, Sauvignon Blanc and Zöld Veltelini (Grüner Veltliner).
-There are some joint ventures with Austrian winemakers, for example Pfneisl and Weninger Franz, Other well-known Hungarian producers are Luka Enikő, Ráspi and Szigeti.
+There are some joint ventures with Austrian winegrowers, for example Pfneisl and Weninger Franz, Other well-known Hungarian producers are Luka Enikő, Ráspi and Szigeti.